jcatenagallo/patient-data-management/README.md

 ## About the Project

-This project is a robust, user-friendly patient data management system, designed to streamline the process of managing patient data.
+This project is a simple, user-friendly patient data management system, designed to streamline the process of managing patient data.
 It is built using modern development tools and libraries, ensuring an efficient, responsive, and smooth user experience.

 ## Built With